 Don’t start crosshatching and then randomly switch up to dotwork.
 There’s a way of doing everything and if you want to combine techniques, there’s also a way for that.

-But remember, art doesn’t have rules, so experiment and you’ll figure out what works for you!
+But remember, art doesn’t have rules, (or does it?) so experiment and you’ll figure out what works for you!

 Second, are your lines straight?